WalletHub, Financial Company

 @WalletHub

-A negative balance on a credit card means your credit card company owes you money, rather than the other way around.
-In other words, you’ve paid more than your total balance due.
-Credit card companies generally prevent you from paying more than you owe, especially online.
-But if you pay by check, you might get around the policy.
-You’ll see the negative balance on your monthly statement as well as on the main page of your online account when you log in.
+A negative balance on a credit card means your balance is below zero, and your credit card company owes you money rather than the other way around.
+Your credit card balance could be negative if you make a payment that's a lot larger than the balance due or if you receive a credit to your account.
+Credit card companies generally prevent you from paying more than you owe, especially online, but if you pay by check, you might get around the policy.

 - You’ll have a negative balance if your credit card issuer owes you money.
-It will be noted with a minus sign in front of the number listed for your current balance.
+It will be marked with a minus sign in front of the number listed for your current balance.

 - You could see a negative balance if you accidentally overpaid your bill.
 You could also see one if you got a refund for a returned purchase.